matrix-org/matrix-authentication-service/docs/reference/configuration.md

         # Serve the given folder on the /assets/ path
         - name: assets
           path: ./share/assets/
+        # Serve the admin API on the /api/admin/v1/ path.
+Disabled by default
+        #- name: adminapi

       # List of addresses and ports to listen to
       binds: